New approaches for Schr\"odinger equations with prescribed mass: The Sobolev subcritical case and The Sobolev critical case with mixed dispersion: Critical point theories on a manifold

 \section{Critical point theories on a manifold}

 }

-In this section, we give several new critical point theories on a manifold, and complete the proof of Theorem \ref{thm 2.5}.
-We shall apply these theories to obtain (PS) sequences restricted on a manifold and study problems \eqref{Pa} and \eqref{Pa1}.
+In this section, we give several new critical point theorems on a manifold, and complete the proof of Theorem \ref{thm 2.5}.
+We shall apply these theorems to obtain (PS) sequences restricted on a manifold and study problems \eqref{Pa} and \eqref{Pa1}.